Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Taxi

-Taxis in China can be super handy, especially when getting to your hotel from airports or train stations.
+Taxis in China can be super handy, especially for getting to your hotel from the airport or train station.
 They’re not always ideal for everyday travel (thanks to China’s crazy traffic!), but they can be a lifesaver when the subway isn’t an option.
 Plus, they’re a surprisingly affordable way to reach those more remote locations.

 How to Avoid Taxi Scams

-As a first-time visitor in Shanghai, you want to feel safe, centrally located, and close to all the action.
+As a first-time visitor to Shanghai, you want to feel safe, centrally located, and close to all the action.
 I’ve got two favorite areas that tick all these boxes.

 Jing’an